IowaDave/Thermistors/README.md

 A reference temperature, resistance at that temperature and the relevant Beta value are enough information to calculate a temperature with some of the more rudimentary open-source thermistor libraries available for the Arduino IDE.

 By the way, the second line of Table 1 discloses that the actual resistance may be different, by as much as 10% above or below the intended level.
 In this case, it could be as low as 10K &ndash; 10% = 9,000 Ohms or as high as 10K + 10% = 11,000 Ohms.
-They are being honest here.
+The Jameco folks are being honest here.

 Thermistors accurate to within 1% are available at higher prices.
 However, I found the inexpensive LM05-103 sufficiently accurate for my purposes.
 Component selection is one of the decisions that a project designer gets to make.